 Here, artists are curators and curators are artists, freely interchanging and moving between roles.
 Shows are often styled with the drama and flair of a fashion storefront and curated with no singular dominant viewpoint.
 It feels like experimental seas of ideas, with room for every kind of expression.
 It’s rare.
 It’s bold.
 And it’s so New York.

-Artist, writer, and educator Andrew Paul Woolbright (Brooklyn Rail, SVA) founded Below Grand in 2017 as a scrappy artist-run project.
-It began as Super Dutchess.
-In 2020, Woolbright rebranded the space to Below Grand.
-What started as a solo effort has grown into a constantly evolving curatorial collective — a mix of old-timers and newcomers, teachers and students, building something bigger than the sum of its parts.
+In 2017, artist and educator Andrew Paul Woolbright (Brooklyn Rail, SVA) started what was then a small, artist-run space called Super Dutchess.
+It was scrappy, a little wild, and full of heart.
+In 2020, he changed the name to Below Grand.
+What started as a solo project is now a living, shifting collective: old-timers and newcomers, teachers and students, all building something bigger than the sum of its parts.

 Want to know where art is headed next?
 Here are the ones to watch.